Contents

 3. Key Product Features

-Amazon gives you 1,000 characters to describe your key product features.
-Use it to persuade potential customers that your product is better than the competition’s by explaining the uses and benefits of your product.
+But as well as that, this is where you can persuade potential customers that your product is better than the competition’s by explaining the uses and benefits of your product.

 Put yourself in the customer’s shoes — help them to visualise the experience of using your product and the benefits it brings.